-Farcha is a horseshoe-shaped, large plateau, which is occupied by groups of smaller coral blocks.
+Farcha is a horseshoe-shaped large plateau covered with groups of smaller coral blocks.

-At the edge of the plateau there is a drop off, which drops to about 50 meters.
-The more interesting part is, however, on the plateau in about 25 - 30 meter depth.
-One encounters there numerous different sized coral blocks (ergs).
+At the edge of the plateau there is a drop off that goes down to about 50 meters.
+However, the more interesting section is on the plateau at a depth of about 25 - 30 meters.
+There you will find numerous coral blocks (ergs) of different sizes.

-At each end of the "horseshoe" there are 2 triples habilis - so the ergs are called, which are below the water surface.
-Since the two groups apart quite far, you should plan 2 dives here.
+At the end of each "horseshoe" there are 2 groups of three habilis - that's how the ergs are called, which lie under the water surface.
+Since the two groups are quite far apart, you should plan 2 dives here.

-- Here it is worthwhile to look after the smaller reef fish - various types of slugs are here at home.
-In addition, there are moray eels, blue spotted stingray, crocodile fish, etc. - just the usual Red Sea residents.
+- Here it is also worth looking out for the smaller reef inhabitants - various species of nudibranchs are at home here.
+You can also find moray eels, blue spotted stingrays, crocodile fish, etc. - all the usual inhabitants of the Red Sea.